-The Norris Dam Visitor Center is located off Interstate 75 exit 122 north of Knoxville.
-It is open 10 a.m. to 4 p.m.
-Monday through Saturday and 1 p.m. to 4 p.m.
-Sunday from May through November except major holidays.
+The Norris Dam Visitor Center is located off Interstate 75 exit 122 north of Knoxville and is open 10 a.m. to 4 p.m.
+Monday through Saturday, and 1 p.m. to 4 p.m.
+Sunday through November except for major holidays and in times of severe weather.
 Staffed by TVA retirees, the visitor center overlooks the powerhouse, Norris Reservoir and a marina.
 It has maps, videos, and displays about TVA and the construction of the dam.

 More information on Norris Reservoir